shakna-israel/NecromancersApprentice/docs/001-Chapter-One.md

 Fiona glared, "Of course it is a stereotype.
 It's just… Whacky flavours to me."

 Kyle raised an eyebrow and Fiona sighed, "Fine.
-Most elves are vegitarian.
+Most elves are vegetarian.
 We kind of… See the soul that died… When we eat."

 He winced, "Ouch.
 Vitamancy has some drawbacks."